I’m in love with a Blue Christmas!

-We’re having a blue Christmas around our house, tucking pops of my favorite color into most of our holiday decor this year.
+We’re having a blue Christmas around our house!
+We’ve been tucking pops of my favorite color into our holiday decor this year.

 I know that traditionally, wreaths and garland are usually used to decorate the fireplace mantel or the front door, and those are wonderful places to use them.

 Artificial wreaths and garlands are perfect for use year after year.
 Usually all they need is a bit of fluffing when taken out of storage.

 The ones we are using have such a natural look, and they’re full and thick, with beautiful embellishments of pinecones, berries, and a variety of greenery.

 Wreaths make a stunning table centerpiece, which is how I chose to use it in our dining room.

 Both the wreath and the garland are pre-lit, making it so easy to use the wreath as a table centerpiece without having to worry about extension cords running everywhere.